-On cancer screening, you prefer a harm-benefit balance approach rather than mass-screening.
+On cancer screening, you prefer a harm/benefit balanced approach rather than mass screening.
 Why is this so?

 In my research, I use statistical modeling tools to estimate the extent of cancer overdiagnosis due to screening.
 I’m definitely not opposed to population-based screening—in many instances it works well, for example in cervical cancer screening.
 However, I do think that it’s also important to look at the harms of screening, not just the benefits.
 And because I like challenges, I’m particularly interested in quantifying overdiagnosis, which poses a tricky modeling problem.